Best For

 Excellent

-Even when sitting directly on the edge of the mattress I felt well supported.
+While sitting directly on the edge of the mattress I felt well supported and there was no collapse of materials.
+Lying edge support is equally as impressive.

 The level of edge support while seated is documented in the images below.